 How can you utilise KidSport at Kwinana Dojo

 Bring your validated voucher to Kwinana Dojo and pay the remaining term fees for the current term.

-> A total annual sum of $200 will be credited towards the student’s term training fees for the year.
+A total annual sum of $200 will be credited towards the student’s term training fees for the year.
 At Kwinana Dojo this $200 is divided across our four terms reducing the fees payable by $50 each term.
-Reducing training fees to just $45 per school term, per student.
+Reducing training fees by $37.50 each school term, per student.

-> Joining fee, equipment costs and grading fees will still be payable as set out on our Fee Page.
+Joining fee, equipment costs and grading fees will still be payable as set out on our Fee Page.

 Do you wonder if Karate is right for your child?
 Our junior Karate program is designed to help kids grow into strong, vibrant adults who can navigate the challenges of growing up outside of the dojo.